Alfresco/alfresco-docker-base-java/README.md

 For Java 11 builds, using the OpenJDK version from the CentOS distro which includes the latest security patches, this is the recommended option.

-Options are available using CentOS 7 and 8 as base.
+Options are available using CentOS 7 and Debian 10 as base.

 ## How to Build